1 Getting Started

 How many columns does the matrix have?

-I’m going to assert that you should change some settings in the ‘General’ window which will have appeared for you without properly explaining myself.11 Make it so that your settings match the following image:
+I’m going to assert that you should change some settings in the ‘General’ window which will have appeared for you without properly explaining myself.14 Make it so that your settings match the following image:

 This means that nothing will be saved between times when you open R. This, in turn, means that your script has to contain everything that is important for your analysis and you will not accidentally rely on something being carried over between programming sessions.
 What do I mean?
 Well, you might run a piece of code and then accidentally delete it from the script.
 The results of running the code could hang around between sessions and you would not notice your mistake.
 When it comes to sharing your code, the research you share it with will not be able to run it successfully and it might take a long time to discover the problem.

-If you have been using R for a while, you may be relying on R to keep the result of long computations between sessions.
+If you have been using R for a while already, you may be relying on R to keep the result of long computations between sessions.
 If so, leave the settings as they are for now and talk to me (Josh).
 There are a few ways to save computations so that you do not have to, say, refit a large model from scratch every time.

 You can write R code in any text editor which you like.
 Popular options with more or less integration of R include: